Frequently Asked Questions

 • 4 x Staedtler 119 Jumbo Triplus HB Pencil

-The main aim is to provide students with an opportunity to take on the responsibility of caring for an animal.
+The aim is to provide students with an opportunity to take on the responsibility to rear and care for an animal.
 The animals on show include lambs, calves, goats, horses, dogs, cats and other small animals.

 The larger animals are judged in areas with particular attention paid to rearing, leading and calling.
 Judges take note of the students familiarity with the animal and the interactions between them.

-Small animals are judged in one of our classrooms.
-Students provide the judges with evidence of the care that they provide to these animals.
-They are present when judging occurs so that they can answer any questions the judges may have.
+Small animals are judged in the hall.
+Students provide evidence of the care that they provide to their animals by speaking to and answering questions from the judges.
 This is a tough job for the judges and we are always surprised by the range of animals on show, from birds to turtles, chickens, piglets and we have even had the odd lizard or two.

 You can get involved in a number of other ways including:

-• entering the recycled material creation competition which aligns with our Enviro status and varies every year.
+• entering the recycled material creation competition which aligns with Enviro and varies every year.

 • entering our baking competitions.
 Each year level has a different piece of baking they can enter.
 The array of pikelets, cookies, cupcakes, muffins and decorated cakes wows us and the judges each year.

-The day before Pet Day is the school-wide floral making day.
-All students will get to plan, assemble and present something.
-We welcome whānau assistance on the day, as well as flower contributions.
+Before Pet Day students participate in the school-wide floral making afternoon.
+Students will plan and assemble to present an arrangement ready for judging.
+We welcome whānau assistance on the day, as well as flower and flora contributions.

 Please mark it on your calendar, as our students love to see their whānau, friends and neighbours enjoy their involvement on this classic “rural kiwi kids day”.